TDShah26/SP500-RAG-LLM/README.md

 - **UI and Functionality Improvements:** Enhance user interface capabilities and provide more in-depth financial insights for queried stocks.
 - **Scalability:** Extend the application's usability to cover a wider range of stocks beyond the S&P 500 index.

-## NOTE
-  This repository is a modified version of an original project that performed Stock RAG LLM analysis for Nifty 50 companies.
-The modifications include:

-- Fetching S&P 500 tickers live from Wikipedia instead of using a static list of NIFTY50 Companies.
-- Minor UI changes to improve user experience.

 ## Acknowledgments

 This project is based on the original work found at [Original Repository Link](https://github.com/CodeAceKing382/Stocks-Insight-App).
 Special thanks to the original authors for their work.